 A black protester named Rose Marie Seay had snatched the white hood off Royals’s head and was parading around on the street with it for cameras.

 On February 15, 1982, Sheriff Dale Carson, the same sheriff whose office ignored FBI information about planned Klan violence before Axe Handle Saturday in 1960, fired Robert McMullen, a sheriff’s office records clerk when Carson discovered McMullen was kleagle for a Jacksonville klavern.

 A little more than a week later, Imperial Wizard Bill Wilkinson of Louisiana marched with McMullen, Royals, and three other Kluxers in front of the courthouse.

-When the three Klansmen scampered inside, police sealed the courthouse entrance.
+Three years later in Jacksonville, police sealed the courthouse entrance when the three Klansmen scampered inside.
 When they thought it was safe, the Klansmen slipped past their police guard and ran outside, but quickly ducked back into the courthouse again.

 The Associated Press reported that three of the Klansmen, “along with a new supporter, fled down one hall, up another, up a back staircase two flights, and hid in the bathroom,” where they told a reporter they were “surprised” at the “attitude of the crowd.”

 “‘They accused us of being racists,’ one said, wiping the sweat from his forehead with his shirttail.”